abishop451/TestCustomSolutions/README.md

 ###2.
 Create a new Product Detail Template within the admin interface

- 1. Navigate to ”Product Detail Template” on the left Navigation in Order Cloud Admin.
+ 1. Navigate to ”Product Detail Template” on the left navigation in Order Cloud Admin.
  2. Go to the OrderCloud 2.0 tab
  3. If a custom Product Detail Template is assigned to the product, modify that template